wp-plugins/jonradio-shortcodes-anywhere-or-everywhere/readme.txt

 * Beta Version

 == Upgrade Notice ==

+= 1.4 =
+Control Priority setting for each WordPress Filter enabled

 = 1.3.1 =
 Explain (on Settings page) multiple Settings for Titles and Post Excerpts